BigglesZX/django-patterns/EnablingUtf8mb4SupportInMySQL.md

 $ django-admin migrate yourappname
 ```

-If your project uses multiple database providers and you want to only run this migration conditionally, see (this SO answer)[https://stackoverflow.com/a/45232678/258794].
+If your project uses multiple database providers and you want to only run this migration conditionally, see [this SO answer](https://stackoverflow.com/a/45232678/258794).
 You will need to use `atomic=False`, though.

 ### Sources